MetalPetal/MetalPetal/README.md

 ```

-Please refer to the `CameraViewController.swift` in the demo project for more about previewing and recording filtered live video.
+Please refer to the `CameraFilterView.swift` in the example project for more about previewing and recording filtered live video.

 ## Quick Look Debug Support